Exabyte-io/documentation/docs/cli/actions/modules.md

 mkl/i-174(default)    mpi/impi-044(default) mpi/ompi-110          openblas/218-g-540
 ```

-The user can also search for available modules with this command, through a partial insertion of the module's name, as demonstrated in the example below.
+Through the `module avail` command, the user can also **search** for available modules, by partially inserting the module's name.
+This functionality is demonstrated in the example below.

 ```bash
 [steve@bohr.exabyte.io:~]$ module avail espresso